goblinfactory/gunner/README.md

 Idea backlog (unsorted)
 ---
+  - __authentication__ oauth, forms, and custom headers, so that can be used for journey testing.
+  - __cookies,other verbs, test state keyval store, body post__, so that can easily be used for journey testing.
   - __nlog__ (would allow for logging to be configured and output to Elastic Search, which would allow using ELK to investigate bigger data sets, e.g. when doing a root cause analysis.)
   - __Linqpad version__ (i.e. make it available as a linqpad script.)
 So that it can be used in more high security scenarios where all software and tools used on servers have to be reviewed by an appropriate admin.
   - __package as a single exe__, so that you more easily copy and run on a machine.